aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS.md

 Karpenter supports specifying [AWS instance type](https://aws.amazon.com/ec2/instance-types/).

+The default value includes all instance types with the exclusion of metal (non-virtualized), [non-HVM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html), and GPU instances.

+If necessary, Karpenter supports defining a limited list of instance types.

 If one instance type is listed, Karpenter will always provision that type.

-If more than one type is listed, Karpenter will intelligently select the instance type to maximize node utilization.
+If more than one type is listed, Karpenter will determine the instance type to minimize the number of new nodes.

-The default value includes all instance types with the exclusion of metal (non-virtualized), [non-HVM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html), and GPU instances.
-View the full list with `aws ec2 describe-instance-types`.
+View the full list of instance types with `aws ec2 describe-instance-types`.

 **Example**